Shea Ralph: USA Basketball

-WNBA
+Professional career

 Shea Ralph was drafted in the third round (40th pick) by the Utah Starzz (now the Las Vegas Aces) of the WNBA.
 She opted to sit out the first year so her knees could recover, but she never ended up playing in the league.

 Coaching career

 Early career and assistant coaching

 After finishing her college playing career and reaching the conclusion she would not be able to continue as a professional, Ralph joined the Hartford, Connecticut school system in 2002 to implement a "strength and conditioning program at the high school and middle school levels."
 She also planned to work on a "disease education and prevention program, focusing on diabetes."
 The position was not without controversy.
 Some felt that the salary paid was out of line with her education credentials.

-However, Ralph decided to get back into basketball and joined the University of Pittsburgh the following year.
+However, Ralph decided to get back into basketball and joined the University of Pittsburgh coaching staff for the 2003-2004 season.
 The transition to a school without the winning tradition of UConn was difficult.
 After playing in only ten losing games in her four-year career, she joined a team that had a streak of eleven losses in eleven games heading into their final season game, which they also lost.
 Tensions mounted, and after strong words to some of the players, one left, leaving the team short-handed for a scrimmage.
 Ralph, despite five ACL surgeries, filled in and helped lead by example.
 The experience convinced her that she wanted to become a head coach, but she recognized she had a lot to learn.
 "I've learned how to take losing." she said, "That's about it."

 Ralph remained at Pittsburgh for five years, helping to turn a team with a losing record into a nationally ranked team.
-When Tonya Cardoza left UConn to take the head coaching position at Temple University, the school needed a new assistant.
-Head coach Geno Auriemma called the head coach at Pittsburgh, Agnus Berenato, for permission to talk to Ralph.
+When Tonya Cardoza left UConn after the 2007-2008 season to take the head coaching position at Temple University, the school needed a new assistant.
+Head coach Geno Auriemma called head Pittsburgh coach Agnus Berenato for permission to talk to Ralph.
 Berenato knew exactly why he had called and responded, "I hope you don't get what you are calling for."
 However, he did, and Ralph became an assistant at UConn in 2008.
 Ralph spent 13 seasons in Storrs, assisting for 12 conference championship and 6 national championship teams.